🎨 Blender Mastery Course

 📝 Getting a Good View

-Numpad 7for top view (or View menu → Viewpoint → Top) - Then press
+1. Press Numpad 7 for top view (or View menu → Viewpoint → Top)

 Congratulations!
 You've just completed your first 3D model from scratch.
 That's something to be proud of!